HSarfaraz/Interview-Preparation/HR-Questions/README.md

 Answer:
 "During an important software development project, a colleague on my team wanted to im- plement a programming language that I felt was inappropriate for the process.
 My teammate and I brought documents that detailed both the proposed programming and their new ap- proach.
 We compared outcomes by testing each method, which showed us the efficiency of implementing the new code.
 I love learning new approaches to make software development more efficient, and because of our ability to discuss our different approaches, our project was more successful."

+## How do you approach collaboration during team meetings?

 ### Keep in mind:
 The interviewer is likely considering how your communication skills support your ability to give input, listen to others' ideas and form positive work relationships that lead to successful results.
 Demonstrate your communication skills, collaboration techniques and ability to build supportive relationships with others.

 #### Answer:
 "During team meetings, I feel it's most effective to take turns giving input on the key points of a discussion topic.
 In past roles, I usually approached team collaboration like this, where our man- ager outlined the key discussion points so my team and I could provide input on each of these points.
 Keeping the meetings and collaboration relevant to each important aspect of a project we completed helped us better understand management's and the client's expectations."

+## Have you ever received feedback you didn't agree with?
+What did you do?

 ### Keep in mind:
 Employers understand challenges can arise in the workplace, and this question gives interviewers a better understanding of how you approach and solve disagreements with others.
 In your an- swer, give an example of a time when you discussed opposing viewpoints and listened to alterna- tive perspectives to find solutions.